List of criminal organizations in DC Comics: First Network

-Network II
+Second Network

 The second Network is a black market for supervillains based in Keystone City.
 This Network has been run by a villainess named Blacksmith.
 Its services are frequently used by Kobra.
 The Network's base is protected by the Rogues, and the Colonel Computron units.

-Network III
+Third Network

 The third Network is a widespread organization of criminals operating in Gotham City.
 Businesswoman Celia Kazantkakis (Athena), used the Network to get her revenge against the Gotham Rossetti mob.
 After a clash with Batman and his allies the Network was crippled, but Kazantkakis escaped.
 Known Network operatives are: the Tracker, the Technician, Doctor Excess, Bugg, the Suicide King, Mister Fun, and Freeway.

 New Olympians

 Founded by Maxie Zeus, the New Olympians were his underlings when he sought to abduct athlete Lacinia Nitocris.
 Its members included Antaeus, Argus, Diana, Nox, Proteus, and Vulcanus.

 New Order

 The New Order was a group of metahumans named Cain, Ammo, Corona, and Scud who commandeered a nuclear facility and demanded "one billion dollars and all mutant wild life freed".
 The Flash and Green Lantern took them down in Justice Society of America (vol. 2) #1.